iva2k/ionic3-feathers/README.md

 $ ionic generate page menu
 ```

-See code on Github for the edits of src/pages/menu/ files and changes to existing files:
+See code on Github for the edits of generated src/pages/menu/ files and changes to existing files:

  - src/app/app.component.ts (change rootPage to the new 'MenuPage')
  - src/app/app.module.ts (add menuType)